CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.kernel_parameter_v1.rst

 elements evaluate the sysctl configuration file and files within the sysctl.d directory, by looking at individual blocks of text.

-The sysctl_object is used to define which kernel parameters on the local system should be collected.
+The sysctl_object is used by a sysctl_test to define which kernel parameters on the local system should be collected.

-The textfilecontent54_object elements are used to define the specific block(s) of text of a file(s) to be evaluated.
+The textfilecontent54_object elements are used by a textfilecontent54_test to define the specific block(s) of text of a file(s) to be evaluated.
 The textfilecontent54_object will only collect regular files on UNIX systems.